 - Fever or chills.

-- Around four contractions in an hour as it can be a sign of preterm labor.
+- Steadily timed contractions or around four contractions in an hour as it can be a sign of preterm labor.

 You don’t have to panic if you get abdominal pain during pregnancy.
-It could be for as simple a reason as the formation of gas.
+It could be due to a simple reason as the formation of gas.
 But at the same time, you cannot ignore persistent pain or the one that recurs regularly.
-Keep a watch on your condition and see a doctor if necessary.
+Keep observing your condition and see a doctor if necessary.

 - Progesterone For Preterm Labor

 - 6 Simple Ways To Induce Labour Pain Naturally